IntelexTechnologies/api-docs/source/includes/_api-reference.md

 Login to the V6 application.
 Navigate to System Administration, User Administration, and then Navigate to API Access.
 Select the secured API from the API Access page; the endpoint, client id and client secret will be displayed on the details page.
 Use these to obtain an access token via API end point.

-### Generate secured access token

-Use the API with the client id, client secret, audience and grant type, the token will be generated with a specified time limit of token expiration.

-The user authentication endpoint uses a POST to generate the access token [bearer token].

 ## Data Format